Our recommendations are made independently. We may receive commissions from purchases made via our links.

 Design (25%)

-If performance testing answers the question, “Does it work?” the study of design helps provide a better view on “How does it work?”
-A garbage disposal with a sturdy grind assembly, a capable motor and quality casing will be able to deliver more satisfying results and minimize extra effort for owners.
+If performance testing answers the question “Does it work”, studying design helps provide a better view on “How does it work”.
+A garbage disposal with a sturdy grind assembly, capable motor, and quality craftsmanship will always deliver more satisfying results and minimize maintenance requirements.

 1. Build Quality (40%)